Avielnis/Web-Server/README.md

 HTTPRequest - the class that parses a request.

-MyLogger - a class that logs running of the server into a file called ServerLogs.log
+Utils.ServerLogger - a class that logs running of the server into a file called ServerLogs.log

-ServerConfig - a singleton class that parses the config.ini file.
+Utils.ServerConfig - a singleton class that parses the config.ini file.

 TCPServer - is the class of the main thread that accepts new socket connections, opens new threads for each connection